-Strategy / Performance Measure (Pounds of Pollution Reduced) PM 10 PM {2.5} со CO 2 ROG NO x SO 2 Emission Control Technolo gy Diesel Engine Retrofits 1.1 0.93 N/A N/A N/A N/A N/A Comments operate a 20 hours the 15 units per week.
-On r hour.
-ULSD Fuel California.
-The use of Ultra Low Sulfur Diesel (ULSD) fuel is mandated by the State of California.
+Strategy / Performance Measure (Pounds of Pollution Reduced) PM 10 PM 2.5 со CO2 ROG NO x SO2 Emission Control Technolo rol Technology Diesel Engine Retrofits 1.1 0.93 N/A N/A N/A N/A N/A Comments This estimate assumes each of the 15 units that are equipped with VDECS operate an average of 20 hours per week.
+On-road vehicles assumed to have an average speed of 10 miles per hour.
+ULSD Fuel The use of Ultra Low Sulfur Diesel (ULSD) fuel is mandated by the State of California.
 All CFTP equipment uses ULSD in compliance with this state law.
 CARB estimates that the use of ULSD reduces PM emissions by 20 to 28 percent and NOx emissions by 5 to 7 percent, depending on the age of the engine.
-Operational Requirements 5 Engine Idling Restrictions 1.3 1.2 N/A 5,174 19 97 N/A Comments Emissions from the avoided truck trips due to the construction material recycling on-site and from the 5-minute idling rule applied to both on-road and off-road construction equipment.
+Operational Requirements 6 Engine Idling Restrictions 1.3 1.2 N/A 5,174 19 97 N/A Comments Emissions from the avoided truck trips due to the construction material recycling on-site and from the 5-minute idling rule applied to both on-road and off-road construction equipment.
 Approximately two violations per month were identified; enforcement followed each violation.
-Required Engine Maintenance 0 0 0 0 0 0 0 Comments repair of r malfunctioni ng equipm ns avoided du nent.
-No high s there are r emitters were identi fied during Traffic Control Measures Rush Hour Restrictions conditions ing traffic are liveries during • Comments The effect of vehicle velocity on emissions has been well established.
+Required Engine Maintenance 0 0 0 0 0 0 0 Comments repair of r nalfunctioni ng equipm ns avoided du nent.
+No high is there are r emitters were identi fied during Traffic Control Measures Rush Hour Restrictions conditions ing traffic are liveries during • J Comments The effect of vehicle velocity on emissions has been well established.
 A comprehensive study of diesel emissions done by Cambridge Systematics, Inc. investigated PM emissions as a function of speed.
 Comparing emission factors from 1995, heavy-duty trucks under urban operational conditions, on average there was a 60% decrease in emissions when the speed increased from the range of 0-16 km/hr to 32-48 km/hr.
-Employee Shuttle Final evalu ng receipt of shuttle par ticipatic on, operating hours and
+Employee Shuttle Final evaluroute data - ng receipt of shuttle par ticipatic on, operating g hours and

-Strategy / Performance Measure (Pounds of Pollution Reduced) PM 10 PM {2.5} со CO 2 ROG NO x SO 2 Comments By using a parking shuttle, emissions were avoided from individual cars of about 40-50 employees (the distance was 6 miles round-trip and the shuttle ran twice a day but not every day, therefore a scaling factor of 0.9 was applied for this calculation).
-Onsite Material Recycling 204 188 3,348 1,248,975 185 7,546 12 Comments Emissions avoided from recycling used construction material (concrete, asphalt) instead of hauling material to a landfill 40 miles away.
+Strategy / Performance Measure (Pounds of Pollution Reduced) PM 10 PM 2.5 со CO2 ROG NO x SO2 Comments By using a parking shuttle, emissions were avoided from individual cars of about 40-50 employees (the distance was 6 miles round-trip and the shuttle ran twice a day but not every day, therefore a scaling factor of 0.9 was applied for this calculation).
+Onsite Material Recycling 204 188 3,348 1,248,975 185 7,546 12 Comments asphalt) ir Emissions avoided from recycling used construction material (concrete, asphalt) instead of hauling material to a landfill 40 miles away.
 Note that the concrete batch plant was grid-powered (no diesel-fueled generators were used).
 Total (lbs.)
 206 190 3,348 1,254,149 204 7,643 12 Total (tons) 0.10 0.10 1.67 627.07 0.10 3.82 0.01